reimundreyes/Dice-Rolling-Game.py/README.md

 # Dice Rolling Game 🎲

 ## Final Project for Programming 1
+This is my Final Project for Programming 1.
 It is a Python-based dice rolling game where the player rolls a virtual dice to earn points.
-The game demonstrates the use of variables, user input, loops, conditional statements, and random number generation.
+The game includes user input, random number generation, loops, and conditional statements.

 ## Installation